 To ensure proper email branding and deliverability, all Opensense customers must configure specific DNS records.
-These updates should be applied to both external and, if applicable, internal DNS environments.

 Why This Is Important

-Consistent brand presentation across emails.
+Consistent and secure brand presentation across emails.

 Improved email deliverability and authentication alignment.